Involvement Awards

 - Minimum 2.5 overall GPA.

-- Be in good standing with the University of Florida.
-(The University of Florida considers students to be in academic good standing if they are eligible to continue or to re-enroll at the university, and free of conduct probation.)
+- The University of Florida considers students to be in academic good standing if they are eligible to continue or to re-enroll at the university, and are free of conduct probation.

 2025 Award Winners